 FDLE toll-free number - 1-888-357-7332 for TTY Accessibility - 1-877-414-7234

-Georgia - Licensed by the Georgia Nonpublic Postsecondary Education Commission.
+Georgia Licensure Licensed by the Georgia Nonpublic Postsecondary Education Commission.
 Additional information may be obtained by contacting the State of Georgia Nonpublic Postsecondary Education Commission, 2082 East Exchange Place, Suite 220 Tucker, Georgia 30084-5305, or by calling 770-414-3300.
 For Georgia Students: If a complaint is not settled at the institutional level, the student may contact the Georgia Nonpublic Postsecondary Education Commission (GNPEC) at 770-414-3300.

 Mississippi – Licensed by the Mississippi Commission on College Accreditation.
 Additional information can be obtained by contacting the Mississippi Commission on College Accreditation, 3825 Ridgewood Road, Jackson, MS 39211 or by calling 601-432-6372.

 Additional information regarding yearly authorization may be obtained by contacting the Tennessee Higher Education Commission, Parkway Towers, Suite 1900, Nashville, TN 37243-0830.
 For Tennessee Students: If a complaint is not settled at the institutional level, the student may contact the Tennessee Higher Education Commission at 615-741-5293.

-Texas - Belhaven University is approved by the Texas Higher Education Coordinating Board to offer the following degrees in Houston, Texas: Associate of Arts with major in General Studies, Bachelor of Arts in Social Services, Bachelor of Business Administration with major in General Business, Bachelor of Health Administration with a major in Administration, Bachelor of Arts in Social Services with a major in Social Services, Master of Science in Leadership with a major in Leadership, and Master of Business Administration with major in General Business.
-The School of Education is accredited by the Mississippi Department of Education, based on the National Council for Accreditation of Teacher Education (NCATE) standards.
+Texas – Belhaven University is approved by the Texas Higher Education Coordinating Board to offer the following degrees in Houston, Texas: Associate of Arts with major in General Studies, Bachelor of Arts in Social Services, Bachelor of Business Administration with major in General Business, Bachelor of Healthcare Administration, Master of Business Administration with major in General Business, Master of Education, and Master of Science in Leadership.

-Belhaven University is a member of the American Council on Education, the Mississippi Association of Independent Colleges, and the Association of Presbyterian Colleges.
-It is approved by the National Association of Independent Colleges and Universities, and the Council for Christian Colleges and Universities.
+Belhaven University is a member of the Mississippi Association of Independent Colleges, the Association of Presbyterian Colleges and Universities, the National Association of Independent Colleges and Universities, and the Council for Christian Colleges and Universities.

 What does it mean for a college to be accredited?